thiagozs/go-wslogger/README.md

 )
 ```

-## Versioning and license

-Our version numbers follow the [semantic versioning specification](http://semver.org/).
-You can see the available versions by checking the [tags on this repository](https://github.com/thiagozs/go-wslogger/tags).
-For more details about our license model, please take a look at the [LICENSE.md](LICENSE.md) file.

-2025, thiagozs

 ## Goroutines and callsite reporting

 By design it's not possible, in general, to reliably determine the exact source